Jaysigx/Drawbridge/README.md

 =================
 ```
 /bridge: Spawns the bridge
-/raiseBridge: Raises the drawbridge by 10 units.
-/lowerBridge: Lowers the drawbridge by 10 units.
+/bridgeUp 1-2 Z.height
+          -for example /bridgeUp 1 20
+/bridgeDown 1-2 Z.height
+          -for example /bridgeDown 1 20
+/gateall up/down    --incomplete
+/gate 1-4 up/down   --incomplete
 ```

 Configuration
 =================
-Movement Speed: Adjust the speed of the drawbridge movement by modifying the bridgeMovementSpeed variable in client.lua.
+Movement Speed: Adjust the speed of the drawbridge movement by modifying the bridgeMovementSpeed variable in client/cl_movebridge.lua.
-Height Limits: Set the maximum and minimum allowed heights for the drawbridge by adjusting maxBridgeHeight and minBridgeHeight in client.lua.
+Height Limits: Set the maximum and minimum allowed heights for the drawbridge by adjusting maxBridgeHeight and minBridgeHeight in client/cl_movebridge.lua. briddge location at where they spawn is in config.lua

 Server Integration
 =================